-Cell geometry is defined in Euclidean space and provides the means for the quantitative description of the spatial characteristics of cell.
+Cell geometry is defined in 2 dimensional or 3 dimensional Euclidean space and provides the means for the quantitative description of the spatial characteristics of cell.
 Metrics are defined as in (Morris, 2019).
 In the IndoorGML Conceptual Model, cells are modelled as features and conform with requirements as specified in ISO 19107 (Spatial Schema) (ISO, 2019).
 ISO 19107 provides conceptual schemas to describe and model real world objects as features.